RTR Data Compare validation tool

 POST /comparison/api/data-compare

-• If true: The comparison will run only on records in the config table where runNow = true.
-Once completed, runNow will automatically be reset to false.
+• true — runs only on records in the config table where runNow = true; resets runNow to false when complete

-🛈 This is an asynchronous endpoint — if authentication passes and there are no logical errors, it will return a success response immediately.
-However, the actual comparison process may take time as it involves:
+This is an asynchronous endpoint.
+If authentication passes and there are no logical errors, it returns a success response immediately.
+The actual comparison runs in the background.

 API → Pull data from SQL table → Upload to S3 → Kafka → Processor → Pull from S3 → Perform comparison → Upload results to S3